 Before you file your deductions, be sure that your specific circumstances meet the IRS definitions for disasters and casualties.
 Also, be aware that you may only deduct losses not covered by your insurance or other reimbursement.
 You must deduct the loss on your return for the tax year in which the loss occurred.

-The IRS provides a comprehensive Disaster Resource Guide for individuals and businesses.
 If you need help calculating the dollar amount of the loss to your personal or business property, visit the IRS website for tools, including workbooks.

 Amending a Return